Real Assets

 • Temporary regulatory relief achieved (Phase 1)

-• Regulatory dialogue underway (Phase 3)
+• Regulatory dialogue is underway to achieve a permanent resolution (Phase 3)

 Anna Elliott